 - select the emitting frequency that corresponds to the ultrasonic probe connected to it.
-The velocimeter can emit a very short ultrasonic pulse.
-This means that at high ultrasonic frequency, it is some time not possible to exactly select the frequency for which the probe is designed.
-This is not an issue as the bandwidth of the probe (around 50%) allows to use a frequency around its nominal value. - verify that the sound velocity corresponds to the liquid you are using. - select the starting depth by entering a value in the field named "From". - select a velocity scale much higher that the one you expect.
+The bandwidth of the probe (around 50%) allows to use a frequency around its nominal value.
+A small deviation allows sometime to optimize the transfer of ultrasonic energy when crossing walls.

+- verify that the sound velocity corresponds to the liquid you are using. - select the starting depth by entering a value in the field named "From". - select a velocity scale much higher that the one you expect.
 This will insure that the measured profile will not contains aliased velocities.
 You will adapt after the velocity scale step by step - enter a temporary maximum depth in the field named "To", around few centimeters away from the starting depth. - select an acquisition time by moving the cursor on the sliding bar in order to have a blue or a yellow cursor.